Day(s)

 ROUGAROU QUEEN

-Rougarou Fest, an annual family-friendly celebration of Cajun culture and the Bayou Region, is proud to announce that Shannon Bella of Houma will reign as the 2025 Rougarou Queen.
-The unique event, which will be held from October 17 to 19 in Houma, is frequently recognized on “best of” lists for festivals around the country.
+Rougarou Fest, an annual family-friendly celebration of Cajun culture and the Bayou Region, is proud to announce that Josephine Cassou will reign as the 2026 Rougarou Queen.
+The unique event, which will be held from October 23 to 25 in Houma, is frequently recognized on “best of” lists for festivals around the country.
 Proceeds benefit the South Louisiana Wetlands Discovery Center, a nonprofit organization that is revolutionizing how we think, teach and learn about Louisiana’s disappearing coast.

 Rougarou Fest features live, local music; cultural activities; children’s activities; Cajun food; and the Krewe Ga Rou parade.